INCF/incf.dai/trunk/README.txt

 This package provides a Python API to the Digital Brain Atlasing web services provided by the International Neuroinformatics Coordinating
-Facility (INCF).
+Facility (INCF_).
 To be useful and functional it requires a working internet connection at runtime.
 The details of the core webservices within the INCF Digital Atlasing Infrastructure (incf.dai) are available from the specification_.

+To explore the functioanlity of this package interactively it is strongly recommended to use an enhanced interactive Python interpreter like IPython_ or bpython_.

 Discovering and Accessing Hubs